-- 1. Bolt and washer - 2.
+- 1. Bolt - 2.
 Disconnect the headlight coupler, and then remove the headlight bulb cover.

-- 1. Headlight coupler
+- 1. Headlight bulb cover

-- 2. Headlight bulb cover
+- 2. Headlight coupler

-- 3. Unhook the headlight bulb holder, then remove the burnt-out bulb.
+- Unhook the headlight bulb holder, and then remove the burnt-out bulb.

 - 1. Headlight bulb holder - 2.
-Headlight bulb - Place a new headlight bulb into position, then secure it with the bulb holder. - 5.
-Install the headlight bulb cover, then connect the coupler. - 6.
-Install the headlight unit as shown, and then install the washer and bolt on each side.
+Headlight bulb

-7. Have a Yamaha dealer adjust the headlight beam if necessary.
+- 4. Place a new headlight bulb into position, and then secure it with the bulb holder. - 5.
+Install the headlight bulb cover, and then connect the coupler. - 6.
+Install the headlight unit by installing the bolts. - 7.
+Have a Yamaha dealer adjust the headlight beam if necessary.